-- Use reading skills to learn about Kenya and Ghana from written accounts of Peace Corps Volunteers who served in those countries.
+- Use reading skills to learn about Kenya and Ghana from Peace Corps Volunteers who served there.

-- Use reading skills to see similarities and differences among daily use of water resources in Africa and the United States.
+- Use reading skills to see similarities and differences among daily uses of water resources in Africa and the United States.

 - Develop enduring understandings of how water is a valued resource for life.